IBM/aspera-cli/docs/README.md

 #### User key registration

 The public key must be assigned to your user.
-This can be done in two manners as follows.
+This can be done in two ways as follows.

 ##### Graphically

 Open the previously generated public key located here: `$HOME/.aspera/ascli/<PKEY_NAME>.pub`

-- Open a web browser, log to your instance: `https://<ORG_NAME>.ibmaspera.com/` (Use your actual AoC instance URL)
+- Open a web browser, log in to your instance: `https://<ORG_NAME>.ibmaspera.com/` (Use your actual AoC instance URL)
 - Click the user icon (top right)
 - Select **Account Settings**